Y0Coss/docs-fork/pages/web_cloud/web_hosting/git_integration_webhosting/guide.en-ie.md

 The form for adding a new SSH key will open:

 - **Title** : add a description for your SSH key.
-For example, you can name this key “OVHcloud”.
+For example, you can name this key "OVHcloud".
 - **Type of key**: leave the default value `authentication key`
 - **Key**: Paste your SSH key.